oracle/python-oracledb/doc/src/api_manual/dbobject_type.rst

     <dbobjectattr>` that make up the object type.

+.. attribute:: DbObjectType.element_type

+    This read-only attribute returns the type of elements found in collections of this type, if :attr:`~DbObjectType.iscollection` is True; otherwise, it returns None.
+If the collection contains objects, this will be another object type; otherwise, it will be one of the :ref:`database type constants <dbtypes>`.

 .. attribute:: DbObjectType.iscollection

     This read-only attribute returns a boolean indicating if the object type